Richard Sharp Smith: A Western North Carolina Legacy

 After receiving architectural training in England, Richard Sharp Smith came to America in 1882, joining Richard Morris Hunt’s New York office in 1886.
 A pivotal point in his career came when he was assigned as Biltmore’s supervising architect, responsible for overseeing construction onsite.
+Following Hunt’s death in August 1895, Smith became Vanderbilt’s lead architect.

-Once this major project was completed, Smith started his own firm in Asheville, raising a family and becoming one of the area’s most popular architects until his death in 1924.
-At the time of his passing, the Asheville Citizen said, ‘after long years of residence in Asheville, Mr. Smith has done more than any other person to beautify the city.
+“After long years of residence in Asheville, Smith has done more than any other person to beautify the city.
 He came to Asheville just at a time when he was needed, and was really a pioneer architect in the community…“

 Smith worked in styles ranging from Arts and Crafts to Tudor to Colonial Revival.
 And not surprisingly, many of these homes and buildings are reminiscent of Biltmore House and other structures on the estate.

-Smith’s work is evident throughout Western North Carolina, including homes in Flat Rock and county courthouses for Henderson, Jackson, and Madison counties.
+Smith’s work is evident throughout Western North Carolina, including homes in Flat Rock and courthouses for Henderson, Jackson, and Madison counties.

-“Many of the buildings that define Asheville today were designed by Smith,” said Leslie.
+“Many of the buildings that define Asheville today were designed by Richard Sharp Smith,” said Leslie.
 “It’s enjoyable to see these structures and worth taking the time to notice the arches, tile work, pebbledash, and architectural features that relate to Biltmore House.”